ZhikangNiu/encodec-pytorch/README.md

 - support warmup scheduler in training.
 - support the test script to test the model.

+TODO:
+- [ ] support the 48khz model.
+- [ ] support wandb or tensorboard to monitor the training process.

 ## Enviroments
 The code is tested on the following environment:
 - Python 3.9
 - PyTorch 2.0.0 (You can try other versions, but I can't guarantee that it will work.
 Because torch have changed some api default value (eg: stft). )
 - GeForce RTX 3090 x 4

 In order to you can run the code, you can install the environment by the help of requirements.txt.
-You need to note that this environment contains some irrelevant packages, such as `s3prl`, `fairseq`, `torchvision`, etc. You should check the code and remove the irrelevant packages.

 ## Usage
 ### Training